triska/scc/README.md

-Compute the Strongly Connected Components of a Graph, using Tarjan's algorithm.
+Relation between a graph and its Strongly Connected Components (SCCs).

 Usage: